jeffreyzc/jeffreyzc.github.io/index.md

 ### Cross-disciplinary R&D scientist and technology developer

-I work across materials science, mechanical/industrial design, prototype development, and system-level engineering.
+I work at the intersection of thin-film materials, synchrotron characterization, data analysis, prototype development, and system-level engineering.
 This site collects selected professional R&D work, personal technical projects, and art projects.

 [More about me](about.html)
 <br>